agkaminski/Pocket65/README.md

 ## Address selection

-Address can be modified in two ways:
+The address can be modified in two ways:

 ### INC/DEC buttons

 To select next/prev memory cell press `INC`/`DEC` button.
-Address will be incremented/decremented by one.
+The address will be incremented/decremented by one.

 ### Entering new address

-Big leaps through memory space are not very convient using incrementation/decrementation.
-You can change the address very similarly to changing memory value.
+Big leaps through memory space are not very convenient using incrementation/decrementation.
+You can change the address very similar to changing memory value.
 To enter address edit mode pres `SEL` key.
 Dot will appear next to address to confirm mode selection:

 ![address edit mode](img/seladdr.png)

-In this mode address can be modified the same way memory value is performed - when key `0-F` is pressed old address is shifted 4 bits to the left and new value is inserted on the youngest position.
+In this mode address can be modified the same way memory value is performed - when key `0-F` is pressed the old address is shifted 4 bits to the left and new value is inserted at the youngest position.

 To exit address edit mode (and return to the memory value edit mode) press `SEL` key.

 ## Executing user program

-To start user program provide it's entry point in address field and press `GO` button.
+To start user program provides its entry point in the address field and press `GO` button.

 ## F1 key - auto increment mode

 `F1` key toggles auto-increment mode.
-When on it's idicated by dots enabled next to both address and value:
+When on it's indicated by dots enabled next to both address and value:

 ![autoincrement mode](img/autoinc.png)